 For example, HDB may let you stretch out your loan tenure a little more so you can afford the monthly repayments.
 Or you may be asked to include your working children as co-borrowers to help with the mortgage payment.

 The key thing for HDB homeowners is never ever come under the impression that, if you suddenly get retrenched or otherwise lose your income, HDB will give you an understanding nod and write off your debt.

-In any case, don’t have the misguided opinion of how much “safer” an HDB loan is when deciding who to take your loan from for your flat.
-This is also why you should do your own research, and never write off on taking a bank loan or refinancing to one.
+In any case, don’t believe in the misguided notion of how much “safer” an HDB loan is when deciding which loan to take for your flat.
+This is also why you should do your own research, and never dismiss the idea of taking a bank loan or refinancing to one in future.

-To be a truly savvy property buyer, always bear these property myths in mind.
+To be a truly savvy property buyer, always bear in mind these property myths are not true.